yuvalt/SwiftAddressBook/README.md

   It is tedious and requires very much reading in the documentation if you want to understand the ABAddressBook in iOS.
 To provide a solution, this wrapper uses Swift, which is strong-typed (unlike c).
 It also circumvents the use of unsafe c-pointers when accessing ABAddressBook from Swift, by directly casting them to the correct type.
 All properties, previously only available via the correct key, can now be accessed conveniently via variables.

-  Here´s how you would access ABAddressBook via SwiftAddressBook:
+  Here´s how you would access ABAddressBook via SwiftAddressBook: [How To](https://github.com/SocialbitGmbH/SwiftAddressBook/wiki/How-To)

+  Some minimal examples below:

   1. Request access
   ```Swift